terraform-ibm-modules/terraform-ibm-ocp-all-inclusive/README.md

 This module is a wrapper module that groups the following modules:
 - [base-ocp-vpc-module](https://github.com/terraform-ibm-modules/terraform-ibm-base-ocp-vpc) - Provisions a base (bare) Red Hat OpenShift Container Platform cluster on VPC Gen2 (supports passing Key Protect details to encrypt cluster).
-- [observability-agents-module](https://github.com/terraform-ibm-modules/terraform-ibm-observability-agents) - Deploys Log Analysis and Cloud Monitoring agents to a cluster.
+- [observability-agents-module](https://github.com/terraform-ibm-modules/terraform-ibm-observability-agents) - Deploys Logs Agent and Cloud Monitoring agents to a cluster.

 :exclamation: **Important:** You can't update Red Hat OpenShift cluster nodes by using this module.
 The Terraform logic ignores updates to prevent possible destructive changes.